 Favorite quote from the author:

-Throughout our lives, we are taught that certain problems have specific solutions.
+We are taught that certain problems have specific solutions.
 In some cases, this is true.
 But along the way, this approach to solving problems can inhibit our creative minds.
-And it can ultimately lead to unilateral thinking based solely on facts.
-Moreover, we get used to using patterns and familiar approaches to a problem.
+It can lead to unilateral thinking based solely on facts.
+Moreover, we get used to only using familiar approaches to solve problems.
 Thus, we lose our ability to think creatively.

-Children, on the other side, are our primary example of how a creative mind is an active mind.
-They’re always looking to learn more about what surrounds them and how to solve their issues with what they have on their hands.
-Borrowing this trait from the little ones is what will help you fin unique and innovative solutions.
+Children are our primary example of how a creative mind is an active mind.
+They’re always looking to learn more about what surrounds them.
+They solve their issues with what they have on their hands.
+Borrowing this trait will help you find unique and innovative solutions.

-Lateral Thinking by Edward de Bono teaches you how to look at a problem from different perspectives and challenge your thinking patterns to give you more ways of looking at a certain matter.
+Lateral Thinking by Edward de Bono teaches you how to look at a problem from different perspectives.
+Challenging your thinking patterns gives you more ways of looking at a certain matter.
 Vertical thinking is great for analyzing facts, numbers, and data.
-On the other hand, lateral thinking is ideal for one-of-a-kind problems and other issues that require innovative thinking models.
+Lateral thinking is ideal for one-of-a-kind problems that require innovative thinking models.

-Here are my three favorite lessons from the book:
+Here are my 3 favorite lessons from the book: